ecoacoustics/website/content/resources/lessons/acoustics-indices/practical/index.md

 When dealing with lot's of data, from different locations etc it is very easy to get lost - and lose data too.
 So I like to create folders and organise myself before starting.

 Using the method you prefer (using command lines or manually) create folders to store our results.
-I like to put them directly in the `C:` drive in my computer and have one folder called: `something-to-identify-the-data-data` and one `something-to-identify-the-results-output`.
+I like to have a folder named after the project I am working on (`EcoacousticsSymposium2022` for example) and put them directly in the `C:` drive in my computer. and have one folder called: `something-to-identify-the-data-data` and one `something-to-identify-the-results-output`.
 Like this

 ![folder-names](./folder-names.png)